 Paestum Campania, Italy Travel Guide

-Enjoy lunch at a traditional trattoria near the park (1:00 PM).
+Enjoy eating eating lunch at a traditional trattoria near the park (1:00 PM).
 In the afternoon (2:00 PM), visit the Paestum National Archaeological Museum, allowing 1.5-2 hours for the "Tomb of the Diver" and other significant artifacts.
-In the late afternoon (4:00 PM), take a short taxi or walk to a nearby buffalo mozzarella dairy for a quick tour and tasting.
+In the late afternoon (4:00 PM), take a short taxi or walk to a nearby buffalo mozzarella dairy for a brief tour and tasting.
 Depart from Paestum by train in the evening.

 Tailor your itinerary to your specific interests, focusing on what you appreciate most.